Game Testing: Emerging Trends and QA Role

 Although VR technology remains imperfect, it has been an ongoing buzz in the sphere for the last 10 years.
 Ever-demanding consumers require new impressions and real emotional feedback while playing.
 So, immersive experience, interaction with other players, communication, atmosphere, true adventure – the aspects most of the games lack today.

 What does it mean for QA?

 Illusion of reality is what VR is all about.
 The task of a tester is to ensure the game is a powerful background to immerse a player in another world.
 The right use of sound, graphics, characters, actions make people feel they explore a new world.

 We will leave the impact of games on cognitive development to the researchers.
-All we know is that the diversity of gaming market gives us a choice.
+All we know is that the diversity of the gaming market gives us a choice.
 With the powerful tech support behind, humanity has all chances to leave new experiences, discover “other realities”, develop strategic thinking, expand creativity.
 Just don`t be afraid to open the unknown worlds to people.